pheintzelman/appily-validate/README.md

 Built for appily an application generator but can be used by any project to validate forms or other data.

-- Designed to be used in front and backend code.
+- Designed to be used in front and backend code
-- No dependencies.
+- No dependencies
-- Supports JSON rules.
+- Supports JSON rules
-- Full model validation allows complex rules.
+- Full model validation allows complex rules
+- Supports condtional validation
-- Supports internationalization (i18n).
+- Supports internationalization (i18n)

 ## Getting started